Monitoring the edges of a graph using distances: Concluding remarks and questions

 We have related the parameter $\EM$ to other standard graph parameters by giving lower and upper bounds.
 The diagram in Figure~\ref{fig:diagram} shows the relations between these parameters.
 It would be interesting to improve them.
 In particular, is it true that $\EM(G)\leq \FES(G)+1$?
 As we have seen, this bound would be tight.
 Moreover, is the bound $\EM(G)\geq\omega(G)/2$ from Theorem~\ref{thm:arboricity} tight?

-Other structural graph parameters that have not been considered here.
+The relation of the parameter $\EM$ to other structural graph parameters not considered here would also be of interest.
 A \emph{feedback vertex set} of a graph $G$ is a set of vertices such that removing them from $G$ leaves a forest.
 The smallest size of a feedback vertex set of $G$ is denoted by $\FVS(G)$.
 It is not difficult to show that for any graph $G$, $\FVS(G)\leq\VC(G)$ and $\FVS(G)\leq\FES(G)$.
 However, we cannot hope to bound $\EM(G)$ by a function of $\FVS(G)$, as we did in Theorems~\ref{thm:VC} and~\ref{thm:fes} for $\VC(G)$ and $\FES(G)$.
 Indeed, consider the example of a path $P_a$ of order $a\geq 9$ to which we add a universal vertex.
 This graph $P_a\bowtie K_1$ has radius at least~$4$, thus, by Theorem~\ref{thm:VC-universal-vertex}, we have $\EM(P_a\bowtie K_1)=\VC(P_a)=\lfloor a/2\rfloor$, while we have $\FVS(P_a\bowtie K_1)=1$.
 Similarly, the pathwidth of $P_a\bowtie K_1$ is $2$.
 Nevertheless, we do not know whether we can upper-bound $\EM(G)$ by a function of the bandwidth or the treedepth of $G$.